-Power BI displays your Home canvas.
+Your Home page opens.
 The layout and content on Home is different for every user.
-New users will have less content, but that will change as they use Power BI more often.
-Only content that you can access will display on your Home.
-For example, if you don't have permissions to a report, then that report won't appear on Home.
+New users have less content, but that changes as they use Power BI more often.
+Only the content that you can access appears on your Home.
+For example, if you don't have permissions to a report, that report doesn't appear on Home.

 Simplified layout and Expanded layout

-Your Home view will also depend on the layout you've selected.
-By default, you'll see the Simplified view.
-This view includes Recommended content at the top with tabs for Recent, Favorites, and My apps below.
-Recommended content may include content that:
+Your Home view depends on the layout you select.
+The Simplified view is the default.
+This view shows Recommended content at the top with tabs for Recent, Favorites, and My apps below.
+Recommended content might include content that:

 - you've marked as a favorite

 - is visited often by colleagues in your organization